Ask Slashdot: Best Way To Isolate a Network And Allow Data Transfer?

 Place a tinfoil hat on each machine on your network.
 Voila!
 Problem solved.

-Read up on the NSA and GCHQ over the decades (Score:2)
+Read up on the NSA and GCHQ over the decades (Score:3)

 Work out what products and services are now for sale or have been found in the wild and could be used to extract your secure data.